david-vanderson/dvui/README.md

 This provides scaling (see `ScaleWidget`) while looking sharp, because nothing is being drawn and then scaled.

 ### Handle All Events
 This library processes every input event, making it useable in low framerate situations.
 A button can receive a mouse-down event and a mouse-up event in the same frame and correctly report a click.
-A custom button can even report multiple clicks per frame.  (the higher level `gui.Button()` function only reports 1 click per frame)
+A custom button can even report multiple clicks per frame.  (the higher level `gui.button()` function only reports 1 click per frame)

 In the same frame these can all happen:
 - text entry field A receives text events